microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-40-puppet-cd.md

+---
+layout: page
-# Continuous Deployment with Puppet Enterprise
+title:  Continuous Deployment with Puppet
+category: AzureStack
+order: 10
+---
 In this lab, you will learn how to deploy the Parts Unlimited MRP App in an automated fashion onto a Linux VM with Puppet Enterprise.
 After this lab, you will have a working continuous deployment environment in Puppet that will deploy the Parts Unlimited MRP app to a Virtual Machine in Azure Stack.

-## Pre-Requisites:
+### Pre-Requisites:

-- Completion of the lab [Setup Environment | Continuous Deployment with Puppet](/deploy/azurestack/docs/puppet_setup.md)
+- Completion of the lab [Setup Continuous Deployment with Puppet](azurestack-39-puppet-setup.html)

-## Overview:
+### Overview:
 During this lab, we will finalize configuration of Puppet Enterprise to manage the additional virtual machine that was also deployed in the previous lab, and once under management, deploy the Parts Unlimited MRP app in an automated fashion.

-## Install Puppet Agent on the Node
+### Install Puppet Agent on the Node

 First, we need to bring our previously deployed Ubuntu VM under the management of the Puppet Enterprise Master.
 To do that, you'll first need to log into the Puppet Enterprise Master.